A livable home is designed and built to meet the changing needs of occupants across their lifetime.

 - The significant ageing baby boomer demographic represents a growing market for age-friendly, livable designed housing.

-- The number of Australians with disability will inevitably rise as the population grows and ages.
+- The number of Australians with a disability will inevitably rise as the population grows and ages.

 - One in five (close to 4 million) Australians currently have a disability of some type – about 320,000 are children.